Skip to content

 • fixed_cost: Annual cost for capacity [CUR/kW]

 In many cases some of the investment decisions are tied to each other.
 Here the battery capacity and the connection capacity of the battery_inverter will be tied as they are simultaneously limited by the choice of the battery technology to be invested in.
-To model this, a new constraint needs to be created that ties together the storage capacity of the battery and the charging/discharging capacity of the battery_inverter.
-A new constraint object battery_tie_kW_kWh is created and it is given parameters constant, is_active and sense.
-Constant could be left out, since it is zero, but is_active must be defined in order to include the constraint in the battery_invest alternative.
-The sense of the constraint must be equal to enforce the kw/kWh relation.

 Both battery_inverter and battery need a coefficient to tell the model how they relate to each other.
 The equation has the capacity variables on the left side of the equation and the constant on the right side.